Nabeel Rajab: Rights of migrant workers

-Work with other international Human Rights organizations
+Work with other international human rights organizations

 Since December 2009, Nabeel has been a member of the Board of Advisors of the Middle East and North African division of Human Rights Watch, a position he still held in February 2012.
 In July 2010 the International Federation for Human Rights (FIDH) appointed Rajab to the position of Deputy Secretary General and FIDH permanent representative in the Gulf Cooperation Council countries.
 He is also a member of the Arab working group for media monitoring.

 Recognition

 In 2011, Rajab received the Ion Ratiu Democracy Award, presented annually by the Woodrow Wilson International Center for Scholars.
 The award citation praised him for having "worked tirelessly and at considerable personal peril to advance the cause of democratic freedoms and the civil rights of Bahraini citizens".
 On 13 September, Rajab received the British Silbury Prize to "facilitate his on-going humanitarian and human rights work".
 In December, the Arabic American organization for democracy and human rights listed him among the fifteen "leaders of the Arab Spring".
 Other activists from Bahrain included Abdulhadi al-Khawaja and Mohamed al-Maskati.

-In 2012, the BCHR led by Rajab won the Index on Censorship's Freedom of Expression Advocacy Award.
+In 2012, the BCHR led by Rajab won the Index on Censorship's Freedom of Expression Awards.
 The award sponsored by Bindmans LLP aims to "recognise campaigners or activists who have fought repression, or have struggled to challenge political climates and perceptions."
 BCHR was also recipient of Roger Baldwin Medal of Liberty given by Human Rights First. and in 2013 it won the Rafto Prize "for their long and courageous fight for fundamental human rights".